RizeComputerScience/COMPSIII-Assignment10/README.md

     - A DataFrame of the top 5 most streamed genres.
     - Calculated value for the amount of songs listened to by day.
     - Calculated value for the amount of songs listened to by month.
-- Code to generate a histogram using Matplotlib.
+- Code to generate a line graph, bar chart, and histogram using Matplotlib.

 ## Example Inputs and Outputs